CommonAccord/Cmacc-Org/Doc/G/NVCA/2020/Binder/Acme-SeriesA/Center.md

 LawyersNote=The original section 6.16 of the SPA on Dispute Resolution (and similar provisions in other agreements) seems to be composed of three alternatives: i) litigation, ii) AAA arbitration or iii) Delaware independent arbitration.
 The sections in the original are presented in a somewhat confusing way, as if one chose i) litigation and then either ii) or iii).
 But that doesn't make sense.
 So they are presented here as three alternatives.

-LawyersNote=The Indemnification Agmt has a completely different law ad dispute resoluton section.
+LawyersNote=The Indemnification Agmt has a completely different law and dispute resoluton section.
 That seems odd.

 CodersNote=In the alternative iii), there are some cross-references to "this Section 6.15", which are obviously erronious.
 This section is 6.16.
 FIXED!!!